Snoring Treatment in Washington, DC

 For patients with Obstructive Sleep Apnea (OSA), a condition that blocks the airway and momentarily interferes with normal breathing, peaceful sleep can be disrupted.
 The skilled dentists at Washington Center for Dentistry can prescribe a convenient, comfortable oral snoring appliance that helps reduce snoring and restore restful sleep.
 The dental device, which resembles a sports mouth guard, is known for better compliance than CPAP systems, which pump air through a nasal mask.
 Since a CPAP isn’t easily tolerable by some patients, a snoring appliance is a much better option for them.

-About Snoring Appliances
+How Do Snoring Appliances Work?